Solar&Planetary

 http://www.astrosurf.com/delcroix/images/planches/u20120809-PIC.jpg

-did not adjust the color balance at all; it seems like in the red band
+I did not adjust the color balance at all; it seems like in the red band

 some dark belt and polar zone are very faintly seen.

-In infrared, those are better seen, and Ariel, Umbriel,
+In infrared, those are better seen, and Ariel, Umbriel, Miranda and

-Titania also:
+Titania also

 http://www.astrosurf.com/delcroix/images/planches/u20120809i-PIC.jpg

-Images
+Images (c)

 S2P/IMCCE/OMP/F.Colas/JL.Dauvergne/M.Delcroix/T.Legault/C.Viladrich